 The 1954 Skylark offered a departure from its predecessor by introducing more of a performance element to the top-end luxury model.
 The aggressive styling shared attributes with the Wildcat II concept car, and the 200-horsepower V-8 overhead-valve engine was placed in a Century chassis that was both shorter and lighter than the Roadmaster version.
 Skylark production was extremely limited in 1954, the final year of the model, with only 836 examples built.

 Acquired by the consignor in 2006, this 1954 convertible offered here is an exceptional example of what many consider Harley Earl’s finest production convertible design.
 During previous ownership this exceedingly rare Skylark was restored to its factory-correct shade of Arctic White with Matador Red wheel wells and matching red leather interior (with correct “waffle” pattern upholstery).
+It subsequently earned its AACA Junior award in 2000, and its Senior award the following year.
 While with its current owner, this Skylark has reportedly been kept on a strict maintenance and driving schedule.

 The performance of the 200-horsepower, 322 cubic-inch “Nailhead” V-8 pairs perfectly with the smooth-shifting “Dynaflow” automatic transmission and standard power steering.
 The Skylark is complete with every option offered by Buick as standard; as such, the cabin is furnished with seemingly modern features including power windows and seats, “Selectronic” radio, automatic parking brake, and heater/defroster.
 Of course, the color-matched convertible top is also another one of the Skylark’s attractive power amenities.
 A correct set of Kelsey-Hayes 40-spoke wire wheels shod in wide whitewall tires complete the looking, providing ample assistance to the chassis’ standard power brakes.